vishal4victory/ElementEnabler/README.md

   2. Replaces strict text matching with contains logic
   3. Applies similar logic for CSS selectors
   4. Falls back to secondary locators
-* If a fallback succeeds, the `primary` locator is updated dynamically.
+* If a fallback succeeds, the `primary` locator is updated dynamically, and the primary locator of the PO JSON file is updated(Self-healed).

 ### Demo